infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/navigation.md

 Step 3

 : CRS (course) 1 or 2 will have 360 set by default but any radial can be selected.
-Provided ‘SOURCE’ is set to ‘NAV 1 (or 2)’, the HSI will display the lateral deviation scale, and the course can be adjusted to intercept and fly different radials to/from the VOR beacon
+Provided "SOURCE" is set to "NAV 1 (or 2)", the HSI will display the lateral deviation scale, and the course can be adjusted to intercept and fly different radials to/from the VOR beacon